Ex-Trump aide Bannon pleads not guilty in border wall scheme

 At his hearing, Bannon appeared by video with his hands cuffed in front of him and a white mask covering most of his face.
 He rocked back and forth on a chair in a holding cell with his lawyers on the telephone.
 The magistrate judge approved Bannon’s release on $5 million bail, secured by $1.75 million in assets.

+When he emerged from the courthouse, Bannon tore off his mask, smiled and waved to news cameras.
+As he went to a waiting vehicle, he shouted, “This entire fiasco is to stop people who want to build the wall.”

-Neither Bannon, nor his spokesperson or attorney responded to requests for comment Thursday.
-Kolfage did not respond either.
+Kolfage did not respond to requests for comment.
 Also charged were Andrew Badolato and Timothy Shea, the owner of an energy drink company called Winning Energy.
 The company's cans feature a cartoon superhero image of Trump and claim to contain “12 oz. of liberal tears.”
 Shea appeared at a brief virtual hearing in Denver.

 After the arrest, Trump quickly distanced himself from Bannon and the project.

 “When I read about it, I didn’t like it.
 I said this is for government, this isn’t for private people.
-And it sounded to me like showboating,” he told reporters at the White House, adding that he felt “very badly" about the situation.
+And it sounded to me like showboating,” he told reporters at the White House.

 An immigration plan unveiled by Trump last year included a proposal to allow the public to donate toward his long-promised wall, as the Kolfage group had originally said was its mission before shifting its focus to private construction.
 But Trump later denounced the project publicly, tweeting last month that he “disagreed with doing this very small (tiny) section of wall, in a tricky area, by a private group which raised money by ads” and claiming, “It was only done to make me look bad.”